Types of Wi‑Fi Routers: The Ultimate Guide

 Best business/enterprise routers

-• High performance for small to medium businesses
+• Suitable for small to medium businesses and branch sites

 Setting Up and Optimizing Your WiFi Router